Home

 If that's not practical, take a relaxing breathe in.
 Exhale halfway and squeeze your shutter button gently.
 Then wait until after you here the "click" of the camera to begin moving your hands again.
 This is one of those cellular phone camera tips that applies to all cameras.

-Keeping your digital photos sharp is very important if you want to do any photo printing.
-When you are viewing your photos on your computer you have a resolution of only 72 or 96 dots per inch.
 Photo printing is done at a much higher resolution, usually 250 dpi (dots per inch); so you see a lot more details.
-You may be satisfied with lower quality photos if they are for your online photo album or your myspace photo or facebook profile.
+You may be satisfied with lower quality photos if they are for your online photo album, your LinkedIn photo, or Facebook profile.

 There is this annoying thing we call shutter lag.
 It's the delay from when you push the shutter button to when the photo is actually taken.
 More expensive point and shoot cameras and dSLR cameras have almost no shutter delay.